Setup Etcd-Druid Locally¶

 This will add the deletionTimestamp to the Etcd resource.
 At the time the creation of the Etcd cluster, etcd-druid will add a finalizer to ensure that it cleans up all Etcd cluster resources before the CR is removed.

 etcd-druid will automatically pick up the deletion event and attempt clean up Etcd cluster resources.
-It will only remove the finaliser once all resources have been cleaned up.
+It will only remove the finalizer once all resources have been cleaned up.

 If you only wish to remove etcd-druid but retain the kind cluster then you can use the following make target: